Travel off the beaten path in New York State to Lewiston, the ultimate Niagara hidden gem.

 The Mid-Century Modern basilica features a dome 100 feet (30 m) in diameter.
 A 10-ton granite statue of Our Lady stands atop the dome.

-Reflect at the giant rosary, one of the world’s largest outdoor rosaries, and at the heart-shaped rosary pool.
+Reflect on the giant rosary, one of the world’s largest outdoor rosaries, and the heart-shaped rosary pool.

 Walk the rustic grounds filled with life-size marble statues representing different centuries and diverse cultures.
 Such as Native America, the Philippines, Vietnam, Korea, and Lebanon.

-Additionally, Lewiston’s scenic riverfront includes National Historic Register Districts.
+Lewiston’s scenic waterfront includes National Historic Register Districts.

 The Lower Landing marks the northern terminus of the Niagara Portage, an ancient route from Lake Ontario to bypass Niagara Falls and the Niagara Gorge.